NovusEdge/CTF_Writeups/CTFLearn/Cryptography/hextroadinary/README.md

 And there they are, `803093` and `19704`.

-Looking carefully at the challenge title, it becomes evident that "ROXy" reversed is simply: "yXOR", and the capitalized "XOR" tells us about the encoding of the data .
+Looking carefully at the challenge(the entity: ROXy), it becomes evident that "ROXy" reversed is simply: "yXOR", and the capitalized "XOR" tells us about the encoding of the data .
 It is encrypted using xor.
 So we'll try and decode it:

 ```zsh
 $ echo $((19704 ^ 803093))